 “I went to Nairobi for a holiday that year to stay with Nanabapa, my grandfather.
 Shilo Bhabi and Kabiru Uncle, Dad’s older brother and his wife invited me for dinner to their house in High Ridge.
 Shilo Bhabi made kuku paka, chicken in coconut, her specialty and we had a dinner.
 No one else was there so Pilu and I could talk and get to know each other.”

 Pilu was about five feet six inches with a slight build.
 He had fair skin and curly black hair he tamed with a little coconut oil and wore heavy black framed glasses.
 He had the broad nose all the Shariffs had and gentle brown eyes.
-That day he dressed even better than usual and wore a navy blue suit with a white shirt and a blue striped tie.
+That day he dressed even better than usual and wore a navy suit with a white shirt and a blue striped tie.